Welcome to running!

 Put one foot in front of the other.
 Then repeat.

 If you refer all your questions back to this point, then you can’t go far wrong.
 To illustrate this, here are some of the questions that many new runners ask.
-If there’s any we’ve missed, please head over to the Lonely Goat Facebook Chat Group, the discussions area of the Strava Group, or on Instagram using the hashtags #lonelygoatrc or #lonelygoatrunningclub.
+If there’s any we’ve missed, please head over to the Lonely Goat Facebook Chat Group, the discussions area of the Strava Group, or to Instagram and use the hashtags #lonelygoatrc or #lonelygoatrunningclub.
 There’s no such thing as a daft question!

 How do I start?